-In the list of DWH tasks, you will find entries (one entry per task) if ...
+In the list of Current tasks, you will find entries (one entry per task) if ...

-- the DWH is running in ADMIN mode and the administrator has started an update: all tasks that have to be performed are listed. - the DWH is running in LIVE mode but the check box Automatic commit of administrative changes has not been checked. - Custom Field, Data Object Group Field or Resource Field annotations have been set to reportable = true and the checkbox Automatic commit of administrative changes has not been checked.
+- the DWH is running in ADMIN mode and the administrator has started an update: all tasks that have to be performed are listed. - the DWH is running in LIVE mode but the check box Automatic commit of administrative changes has not been checked. - Ticket field, customer field or resource field annotations have been changed to reportable "true" and the checkbox Automatic commit of administrative changes has not been checked. - Ticket field, customer field or resource field annotations have been added and changed to reportable = "true" and the checkbox Automatic commit of administrative changes has not been checked. - Ticket field, customer field or resource field annotations have been changed from reportable = "true" to "false" and the checkbox Automatic commit of administrative changes has not been checked.